Dogs

 Dog that passes the Exemption Examination

 All dogs that pass the examination will be issued with a medal and a certificate by this Department.
-Under Hong Kong law, the medal must be attached to the collar or harness of the dog when it enters or remains in public places.
+Under Hong Kong law, when the dog enters or remains in public places, the exemption will apply if the dog is within a distance that dog walker can readily bring the dog under control and the medal is attached to the collar or harness of the dog.
 Otherwise, the dog must be securely held on a leash not longer than 2 meters in accordance with section 9(1) of the Dangerous Dogs Regulation (Cap.
 167 sub.
 Leg.
 D).

 Sample of the medal: